zephyrproject-rtos/zephyr/doc/develop/test/ztest.rst

-A test application may consist of multiple sub-tests or smaller tests that either can be testing functionality or APIs.
-Functions implementing a test should follow the guidelines below:
+A test application may consist of multiple test suites that either can be testing functionality or APIs.
+Functions implementing a test case should follow the guidelines below:

-* Test cases function names should be prefix with **test_**
+* Test cases function names should be prefixed with **test_**
 * Test cases should be documented using doxygen
-* Test function names should be unique within the section or component being tested
+* Test case function names should be unique within the section or component being tested

 For example: